Substance Abuse Resources in Concordville Drug Rehab, Alcohol Rehab & Detox

 Unfortunately, the proximity to the recreation and entertainment opportunities of three states and a major travel corridor between Washington, DC and New York City comes with its fair share of negatives, too.
 Concordville and surrounding Delaware County are experiencing the same deadly spike in alcohol and drug abuse as the rest of the country.
 While all substance misuse is dangerous, the biggest surges have been in synthetic and prescription opioids overdoses.
 According to the Centers for Disease Control (CDC), the number of heroin deaths tripled between 1999 and 2015.

 Local and state officials are working tirelessly to reduce the number of drugs on the street and help people who misuse drugs and alcohol to get the treatment they need.
 However, the hard-hitting approach of law enforcement and the negative misconceptions of substance misuse are driving people away from seeking help.
 Drug addiction is a complex, chronic illness.
 You don’t need to be afraid.
 There are many resources available to help you break free from addiction.
-Use this guide to learn more about Concordville drug treatment facilities.

 You’re not alone in this struggle.